 The overall growth in rating units is not anticipated to match either the expected growth in households or capital value.
 The commercial rebuild is mainly taking place on existing, but demolished, rating units and the residential housing stock still includes large numbers of unoccupied dwellings.

-To provide infrastructure for the growth outlined above, the Plan includes \$583 million of capital projects over the 10-year planning period which together contain a growth component of \$309 million.
+To provide infrastructure for the growth outlined above, the amended Long Term Plan includes \$601 million of capital projects over the remaining nine-year planning period.